Hesperosaurus: Discovery and species

-From 1995 onward at the Howe-Stephens Quarry in Big Horn County, Wyoming, named after the historic location of the Howe Ranch, once explored by Barnum Brown, and the new owner Press Stephens, Swiss palaeontologist Hans Jacob Siber excavated stegosaur specimens.
+From 1995 onward at the Howe-Stephens Quarry in Big Horn County, Wyoming, named after the historic location of the Howe Ranch, once explored by Barnum Brown, and the new owner Press Stephens, Swiss palaeontologist Hans-Jakob Siber excavated stegosaur specimens.
 The first was SMA 3074-FV01 (also SMA M04), a partial skeleton dubbed "Moritz" after Max und Moritz as an earlier Galeamopus sauropod skeleton from the site had been nicknamed "Max".
 In 1996/97, specimen SMA 0018 (also mistakenly referred to as SMA V03) was uncovered, dubbed "Victoria" after the feeling of victory the exploring team felt when they discovered Allosaurus "Big Al Two" after the original "Big Al" had been confiscated as federal property.
 It represents a rather complete skeleton with skull, also preserving skin and horn sheath impressions.
 A third specimen was found in 2002: SMA L02, dubbed "Lilly" after the sisters Nicola and Rabea Lillich assisting the excavations as volunteers.
-The specimens are part of the collection of the Aathal Dinosaur Museum in Switzerland.
-At first they were considered Stegosaurus exemplars.
+The "Lilly" and "Moritz" specimens are part of the collection of the Aathal Dinosaur Museum in Switzerland; "Victoria" was donated by the Sauriermuseum Aathal, along with "Big Al" and other specimens, to the Natural History Museum of the University of Zurich.
+At first the three specimens were considered Stegosaurus exemplars.
 In 2009, initially only "Moritz" and "Lilly" were reclassified as cf. Hesperosaurus mjosi.
 In 2010, "Victoria" was referred to Hesperosaurus mjosi by Nicolai Christiansen and Emanuel Tschopp.

 Carpenter had originally concluded that Hesperosaurus was a rather basal stegosaur.
 However, Susannah Maidment and colleagues in 2008 published a more extensive phylogenetic study in which it was recovered as a derived form, closely related to Stegosaurus and Wuerhosaurus.
 They proposed that Hesperosaurus should be considered a species of Stegosaurus, with Hesperosaurus mjosi becoming Stegosaurus mjosi; at the same time Wuerhosaurus was renamed into a Stegosaurus homheni.
 Carpenter, considering the problem more of a philosophical than a scientific nature, in 2010 rejected the synonymy of Hesperosaurus with Stegosaurus stating that in his opinion Hesperosaurus was sufficiently different from Stegosaurus to be named a separate genus.
 Christiansen in 2010 judged likewise.
 In 2017, Raven and Maidment recognized both Miragaia and Hesperosaurus as genera distinct from Stegosaurus.

 In 2015, additional specimens were reported: a concentration of at least five individuals discovered at the JRDI 5ES Quarry near Grass Range, Montana, and two individuals found in the Meilyn Quarry at Como Bluff.
 In 2018, new specimen of H. mjosi was described from Montana.